aiidateam/aiida-core/docs/source/howto/run_codes.rst

 How to save compute time with caching
 =====================================

-In practice, one often ends up re-running calculations one has already run before - be it because two workflows include the same calculation or because one needs to restart a workflow that failed due to some infrastructure problem.
+Over the course of a project, you may end up re-running the same calculations multiple times - be it because two workflows include the same calculation or because one needs to restart a workflow that failed due to some infrastructure problem.

 Since AiiDA stores the full provenance of each calculation, it can detect whether a calculation has been run before and, instead of running it again, simply reuse its outputs, thereby saving valuable computational resources.
 This is what we mean by **caching** in AiiDA.